Voter Identification

 First Nation or Self-Government Attestation of Residence Utility Bill (phone, cable, utilities) Bank Statement Credit Card Statement Vehicle Ownership Employment Insurance Statement Disability Statement Income Support Statement Child Tax Benefit Statement |

-Pension Statement Government Cheque Stub Residential Lease Mortgage or Lease Agreement Income Tax Assessment Property Tax Assessment Home Insurance Policy Affidavit Letter or Statement issued by: shelter, elders home, or long-term care facility. |
+Pension Statement Government Check Stub Residential Lease Mortgage or Lease Agreement Income Tax Assessment Property Tax Assessment Home Insurance Policy Affidavit Letter or Statement issued by: shelter, elders home, or long-term care facility. |

-If you do not possess sufficient identification
+If you do not possess sufficient identification, your options include:

 Vouching